cyberseihis/bnnprint/write/report.md

 with the smaller width would at some following feature underflow back in the range it supports.
 This has been taken into account.

+I expected this one to do worse than bnnparw and it did.
 Truncating subexpressions impeded datapath extraction and so the results were negative for most datasets, althougth Har and winewhite improved a bit.
-I interpreted this a sign that a similar method could work if I used an order of operations in which arithmetic operations that are common between neurons are shared.
-I first tried to get the arithmetic operations that are used after optimization by Design Compiler from the analysis of datapath extraction report it provides.
-It turned out to be harder than I thought and I would rather not have to synthesize twice so I searched for an algorithm to do a similar arithmetic optimization beforehand.

 # BNNPARSIGN -> BNNPAAR
+Since bnnstepw didn't work I thought finding the order of operations Design Compiler uses after optimization and truncating widths there may fare better.
+I first tried to get the arithmetic operations that are used after optimization from the analysis of datapath extraction report it provides.
+It turned out to be harder than expected and having to synthesize twice is suboptimal so I searched for an algorithm to do a similar arithmetic optimization beforehand.

 # BNNPAAR -> BNNPAARX